daed/laverna/README.md

 ## Install Desktop App (beta)

-After downloading the file for your operating system, unpack the `.zip` file.
-Inside the unpacked folder (e.g. `cd ~/Applications/laverna-0.7.51`), run an executable: `laverna.exe` for Windows, `laverna` for Linux and Mac.
+Install mongodb for your operating system:  https://www.mongodb.com/download-center?jmp=nav#community

+Install a version of laverna from the list below:

 ### Windows